13/08/2018, updated 15/06/2023

 Santiago has a dense public transportation network.

 To use the public transportation network, you need to buy a "BIP" card first, at the counter in the subway.
 Then, you can charge the amount you want, from $100, in a subway station or in newsstands located in many parts of Santiago.
 The amount credited is not refundable.
 Once you validate your card, you can travel for 2h, up to the limit of two bus/subway changes.
 If you only take the subway, you can change as many times as you want.
 By contrast, if you exit the subway, you will be charged again if you go back in the subway.

 Santiago's subway is a safe and fast way to cross the Chilean capital.
 It does not serve all the neighborhoods but the majority of Santiago's points of interest.
 The subway is expanding: after two lines opened in 2018, a new line should open in 2026 and other projects are planned.

 The cost of the ticket varies, depending on the week of the day and the time:

-One of the particularities of Santiago’s subway is that, in order to smooth traffic flow during peak hours, some subway trains do not stop at every station, but every two stations.
+One of the particularities of Santiago's subway is that, to regulate traffic flow during peak hours, some subway trains do not stop at every station, but every two stations.
 Lines 2, 4 and 5 have three types of stations: red ones, green ones and mixed ones.
 Some trains stop at the red stations, others at the green ones.
-Before getting on the subway, just look at the color indicator, a green or red neon above every door of the subway, in order to know if you are about to enter in the right one.
+Before getting on the subway, just look at the color indicator, a green or red neon above every door of the subway, to know if you are about to enter in the right one.
 Every subway, no matter its color, stops at the mixed stations.
 During off-peak hours, no color is on.
 This means that the subway serves all the stations.
 Once you are in the subway train, the metro map is displayed with the colors on it, for you to know at which stations your train will stop.